Pasquale Mazzocchi

-Pasquale Mazzocchi (born 27 July 1995) is an Italian professional footballer who plays as a wing-back or full-back for club Napoli.
+Pasquale Mazzocchi (born 27 July 1995) is an Italian professional footballer who plays as a wing-back or full-back for club Venezia, on loan from Napoli.

 Club career

 Mazzocchi made his Serie C debut for Pro Piacenza on 31 August 2014, in a game against Grosseto.

-On 9 July 2018, he signed a four-year contract with Serie B club Perugia.
+On 9 July 2018, Mazzocchi signed a four-year contract with Serie B club Perugia.

 On 25 January 2022, Mazzocchi joined Serie A side Salernitana on loan from league rivals Venezia with a conditional obligation to buy.

 On 5 January 2024, Mazzocchi joined reigning Serie A champions Napoli on a permanent deal, signing a three-and-a-half-year contract with the club.
 The transfer reportedly commanded a fee of about €3 million.
 Two days later, on his debut for the Partenopei, Mazzocchi received a straight red card just four minutes after coming on as a second-half substitute, following a VAR check, in a 3–0 league loss away to Torino.
 It was the third-fastest send-off for a debuting player in the history of Serie A, behind only Rolando Bianchi and Francesco Cassata.

+On 31 August 2026, Mazzocchi returned to Venezia on loan from Napoli for the 2026–27 season, with an option to buy that would become an obligation under certain conditions.